 15. “Planet Rock” by Afrika Bambaataa & The Soul Sonic Force

-“Planet Rock” by Afrika Bambaataa & The Soul Sonic Force is a testament to the power of fusion.
+“Planet Rock” by Afrika Bambaataa & The Soul Sonic Force shows just how well fusion can work.
 The track blends electronic music with rap, transforming hip-hop music into a captivating dance invitation.
 A delightful mix of synths, sound effects, drumbeats, and rap, it’s hard to resist the call to get down and breakdance to this upbeat number.

 16. “The Breaks” by Kurtis Blow